scribe-org/Scribe-iOS/CONTRIBUTING.md

 4. Open the Scribe-iOS directory in Xcode

+5. The application has mainly 2 build schemes, Conjugate and Scribe for the Conjugate and the whole keyboard application.
+There are other build schemes for individual keyboard which need not be worried about.
+More about this could be read at [here](#build-scheme)

-5. In order to run Scribe on an emulator:
+6. In order to run Scribe on an emulator:

    - Read the [documentation from Apple](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device) if need be
    - In the top bar select Scribe as the scheme